 - Pour the remaining mixture over the top.

 - Cover with aluminum foil and bake at 275 degrees for 1 hour.

 - Remove the foil from the bread pudding after 1 hour and bake an additional 15 minutes.

 - To serve, cut into squares and place on serving plates.

 - Drizzle with White Chocolate Ganache and Raspberry Sauce.

-- Use a microwave safe bowl to heat the white chocolate with the heavy cream for a minute at a time.
-Stir between each minute until chocolate has completely melted.
+- Use a microwave safe bowl to heat the white chocolate with the heavy cream for a minute.
+Stir until chocolate has completely melted.